StarRocks/starrocks/docs/loading/RoutineLoad.md

 ### Check a load job

-Execute the [SHOW ROUTINE LOAD](../sql-reference/sql-statements/data-manipulation/SHOW%20ROUTINE%20LOAD.md) statement to check the status of the load job `example_tbl2_ordertest2`.
+Execute the [SHOW ROUTINE LOAD](../sql-reference/sql-statements/data-manipulation/SHOW_ROUTINE_LOAD.md) statement to check the status of the load job `example_tbl2_ordertest2`.
 StarRocks returns the execution state `State`, the statistical information (including the total rows consumed and the total rows loaded) `Statistics`,  and the progress of the load job `progress`.

 If the state of the load job is automatically changed to **PAUSED**, it is possibly because the number of error rows has exceeded the threshold.
-For detailed instructions on setting this threshold, see [CREATE ROUTINE LOAD](../sql-reference/sql-statements/data-manipulation/CREATE%20ROUTINE%20LOAD.md).
 You can check the files `ReasonOfStateChanged` and `ErrorLogUrls` to identify and troubleshoot the problem.
-Having fixed the problem, you can then execute the [RESUME ROUTINE LOAD](../sql-reference/sql-statements/data-manipulation/RESUME%20ROUTINE%20LOAD.md) statement to resume the **PAUSED** load job.
+Having fixed the problem, you can then execute the [RESUME ROUTINE LOAD](../sql-reference/sql-statements/data-manipulation/RESUME_ROUTINE_LOAD.md) statement to resume the **PAUSED** load job.

 If the state of the load job is **CANCELLED**, it is possibly because the load job encounters an exception (such as the table has been dropped).
 You can check the files `ReasonOfStateChanged` and `ErrorLogUrls` to identify and troubleshoot the problem.
 However, you cannot resume a **CANCELLED** load job.